ginstrom/paladin-novel/chapters/01_mark-of-betrayal.md

 # Chapter 1: The Mark of Betrayal

-Gond's tongue stuck to the roof of his mouth like old leather.
-The taste coating his teeth told him this wasn't a typical morning after.
+Gond woke up with the second-worst hangover of his life and a splitting headache to boot.
+His tongue stuck to the roof of his mouth like old leather.
 Blood, stale ale, and something bitter that made his throat constrict.
 His forehead throbbed with each heartbeat.
 The pain was sharp enough to make his eyes water before he'd even opened them.

 When he finally cracked one eyelid, pale moonlight leaked through gaps in warped planking above.
 The surface beneath him rose and fell in a gentle rhythm that sent his stomach lurching sideways.

-*Ship.* The realization hit him like cold water. *Wonderful.*
+*Ship.* The realization jolted him from his stupor.

 Iron clinked against his wrist as he tried to sit up.
 Manacles.
-Of course.
-His second attempt to rise succeeded.
+He succeeded in his second attempt to rise, punctuated with a soldier's curse.
 He had to lean heavily against splintered timber that felt damp under his palm.

 An itch flared across his forehead.
 His fingers rose instinctively.
 They found raised, tender flesh—still raw, still seeping.
 Heat radiated from the wound.
 The skin felt thick and ridged under his touch.
-Two intertwined manacles, each no larger than a copper coin, burned into his flesh with deliberate precision.

-His breath caught.
-His hand trembled against the brand for a heartbeat before jerking away as if the flesh had turned to flame.
-The fingers that had traced the marks curled slowly into a fist, knuckles white in the dim light.

-A muscle jumped in his jaw.
-His chest rose and fell—too shallow, too measured, nostrils flaring with each careful intake.
+Gond's breath caught.

 A bucket of murky water sat within reach, its surface barely catching the moonlight.
 Gond stared at it for a long moment, his throat working silently.
 When he finally leaned forward, his movements were deliberate, almost mechanical.
-The reflection that stared back showed a ghost-pale face, hollow-eyed and marked forever by the crude iron circles that branded him property.
+Gradually a face came into focus on the dim surface of the water.
+Lantern jaw, unshaven.
+Hawkish nose, badly broken once.
+Ice-blue eyes under jutting brows.
+And above them, a brand.

+Two interlocked manacles, each no larger than a copper coin, burned into his flesh with deliberate precision.
+The slaver's mark.

+A muscle jumped in his jaw.
+His chest rose and fell—too shallow, too measured, nostrils flaring with each careful intake.
+Gond wrenched his gaze from the bucket and took a deliberate look around him.

 The hold stretched before him in the dim light.
 A collection of hunched shapes chained in pairs.
 The air hung thick with the smell of unwashed bodies, fear-sweat, and something else.
 Something that made him breathe through his mouth.

 The man beside him had shoulders like a dock worker and fists to match.
 Purple bruises mottled his face.
-His thick wrists were chaged where he'd fought his bonds.
+His thick wrists were chafed where he'd fought his bonds.
 Air wheezed through his throat, each intake scraping like sandpaper.
-When his eyes flicked open, pupils sharp as broken glass, muscles coiled beneath bruised skin.
+His eyes flicked open, pupils sharp as broken glass, glancing at Gond before resuming his brooding.
 The muscles in his jaw kept working, like he was chewing on words too dangerous to speak.

 Across from Gond, two figures slumped forward.
 One sat perfectly still—too still.
 His head lolled at an angle that spoke of either a broken neck or final surrender.
 Flies had begun their grisly work around his vacant stare.
 Tattered silk clung to his frame—once fine clothing now stained with blood and worse.
-A merchant, perhaps, or minor noble who'd trusted the wrong people.

 His companion coughed wetly, each breath a visible struggle.
 Waxy skin stretched over sharp cheekbones.
 His chest barely moved with each shallow intake.
 Ink stains marked his fingertips.
-Spectacles hung broken from a chain around his neck.
-A scribe or clerk, reduced to this.
+A scribe or clerk by the look of him.

 *Not much time left for that one.*